 ■ $93,600 for SSOE Group, an architecture, engineering, and construction-management firm.

-Economic development officials working under Republican Gov. John Kasich’s administration who were responsible for monitoring how Isofoton’s state funding was spent, refused to comment on whether the state was double billed.
+Economic development officials working under Republican Gov. John Kasich’s administration who were responsible for monitoring how Isofoton’s state funding was spent, refused to comment.
 Neither Governor Kasich nor his aides have been willing to discuss Mr. Snyder or the state money he or his clients received.

 The invoices from the Ohio Development Services Agency included memos that tracked how Isofoton’s state funding was spent.
 The invoices from the state air authority, however, did not.